Foster Youth Support

 Current and former foster youth under age 26 are eligible for additional aid.

-NextUp, also known as CAFYES (Cooperating Agencies Foster Youth Educational Support), provides community college students with resources that make a difference.
-Guardian Scholars is a program committed to supporting ambitious, college-bound students exiting the foster care system.
+NextUp, formerly known as CAFYES (Cooperating Agencies Foster Youth Educational Support), provides eligible community college students with resources that make a difference.
+The program, available at 45 California community colleges, is committed to supporting ambitious, college-bound students exiting the foster care system.

 NextUp provides eligible community college students with support and services that could include help with books and supplies, transportation, tutoring, food, emergency housing and more.
 The Cal Grant B Foster Youth award allows students who are current and former foster youth to qualify for increased Cal Grant eligibility.
 Eligible foster youth have until their 26th birthday to apply.
 Students must submit a Free Application for Federal Student Aid or California Dream Act Application.
 If eligible, students should also submit the Chafee Grant Application.